Skip to main content

 Written by Taylor Stewart

-When you open a client and click Profile in the left sidebar, you'll see four sub-tabs that organize all client data:
+When you open a client and click Profile in the left sidebar, you'll see four items nested beneath it that organize all client data:

 Accounts